davidjkling/motherboard_display/README.md

-# Motherboard Display
+# Motherboard Wall Display

-How-To on displaying old motherboards.
+How-To on displaying old motherboards on the wall.

 Information on all the needed items to hang a standard ATX (12" x 9.6") motherboard on the wall.